You’ll agree: It’s weird at the top of the world

 The most popular attraction in Tuktoyaktuk is this great green mound, swelling high above the Arctic coast.
 As tall as a 15-storey building, it’s called Ibyuk Pingo – the most massive pingo in Canada.
 Engorged with ice, it is slowly expanding, like a Coke can bulging ominously in the freezer.
 Eventually, like that can, it will split its top and burst, then sag back into the tundra.

 Just off Highway 5 near Fort Smith is the famous Salt Plains, where visitors can trek across a vast sparkling-white field, formed by saline water burbling from deep inside the Earth.
 The crystalline landscape supports unique species of salt-tolerant plants, and attracts animals (wolves, bison, bears and more) that use the area as a salt-lick.
-People, too, have long gathered salt here – it was harvested commerically during the fur-trade days, and it's tempting to pinch a bit today.
+People, too, have long gathered salt here – it was harvested commercially during the fur-trade days.

 Beavers are famously busy – but in Wood Buffalo National Park, they’ve been working overtime.
 In the remote corner of the vast park lies the planet’s biggest beaver dam – the work of generations of beavers that have been gnawing away at the forest since at least the 1970s.
 Nearly a kilometer long, it impounds a decent-sized swamp.
 The dam is so big that it can be seen from space – indeed, researchers discovered while poring over satellite data.